 Our Athletics program reflects Montessori’s understanding of movement as the basis of learning.
 Self-respect, respect for competitors and good sportsmanship are goals within every aspect of the program as is the development of a well-rounded and ethical athlete.
 Students work together to be the best they can be as they refine skills and build strength, endurance, ability, speed and flexibility.

 Language is a central and rich part of each classroom life.
 With an array of languages spoken by families in our school, children “absorb” foreign language as part of their environment.
-Elementary students participate in more formalized study of French or Spanish.
+Elementary students participate in more formalized study of Spanish.
 The emphasis begins with listening and speaking and progresses to reading and grammar study in later years.
 Poems, short stories, songs and cultural study is woven throughout the program.

 The Montessori School holds the students’ relationship to the outdoors as an intrinsic part of our educational approach.
 Outdoor work is based on Dr. Montessori’s vision for the extended classroom and the respect and responsibility inherent in meaningful encounters with the land and sea.